BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/simulink/s_function.md

-# BeamNG s-function
+# S-function

-Let us now look at the Simulink S-Function in some detail.
+Let us now look at the Simulink S-function in some detail.
 This is the part of Simulink which handles communication with BeamNG and controls execution in Simulink appropriately.
 The following figure gives an overview of how the S-function has been implemented.